Luckily, we live in a city which has history and heritage written all over it. Be

 Hijron ka Khanqah is the shrine dedicated to the eunuchs of the Lodi Era, which reigned during 14th & 15

 th century.
 For the unaware, a Khanqah refers to a religious assembling place for the Muslims of Sufi sect to experience peace and moral growth.
 It now serves as a Sufi spiritual retreat for the eunuchs in Delhi.
 Taken care of by the Hijras of Turkman Gate, this monument is another one of Delhi’s hidden gem.

 History Behind it:

 According to history and legend, eunuchs were held with high regard in the past.
-They also held influential positions in the 16th-century Mughal empire.
+They also held influential positions in the 16th-century Mughal Empire.
 The Hijron ka Khanqah is a 15th-century monument, built in the Lodi Era.
 There are 50 eunuchs buried inside this shrine.
-While the identity of the 50 eunuchs buried here is unknown, the region’s eunuchs consider this graveyard sacred not just because its the oldest, but because they believe that the transgenders buried here had special powers.
+While the identity of the 50 eunuchs buried here is unknown, the region’s eunuchs consider this graveyard sacred not just because its the oldest, but because they believe that the transgender people buried here had special powers.
 Which is why they still come here on special occasions to pay their respects, celebrate and give food to the poor.

 Where is it Located?

 Located in the heart of Mehrauli, South Delhi, the Khanqah is tricky to find.
 Only someone who lives in this area or knows the city at the back of their hands know about this place.